Aeonium 'Frosty', Aeonium goochiae 'Ballerina'

-Aeonium goochiae ‘Ballerina’ is an unusual, low growing succulent shrub, up to 8 inches (20 cm) tall.
-It makes a dense mass of rosettes of slightly hairy, grayish-green leaves with white margins.
-There is some variation in form of the slightly sticky leaves and reversion to the un-variegated form occurs occasionally.
+Aeonium 'Ballerina', also sold as Aeonium 'Frosty', is a succulent shrub that makes a dense mass of rosettes of grayish-green, slightly hairy leaves with white margins.
+It can grow up to 8 inches (20 cm) tall, while the rosettes can reach a diameter of 4 inches (10 cm).
+There is some variation in the form of the somewhat sticky leaves, and reversion to the non-variegated form occurs occasionally.

 How to Grow and Care